-Participants may voluntarily withdraw from the study for any reason at any time (or their parents/guardians may, if they are under the legal age of consent).
 Site IoRs may, with the agreement of the CMC, Protocol Chairs, DAIDS MO, and study statistician, withdraw participants before their scheduled termination visit to protect their safety, the safety of the staff, and/or if participants are unable or unwilling to comply with study procedures.
 Participants also may be withdrawn if the study sponsors, government or regulatory authorities (including the OHRP and US FDA), or site IRBs/ECs or ViiV terminate the study prior to its planned end date.
-Study staff will record the reason(s) for all withdrawals in participants' study records.